Our Middle School Program

 Numerous studies have shown that the study of Latin enhances the acquisition of critical language and vocabulary skills, especially in the years leading up to high school.
 Springmont’s Latin program provides an overview of Latin syntax and vocabulary, while also enhancing the understanding of romance language sentence construction and creative writing skills.
 Translation exercises, taught in tandem with historical analysis, maintain interest and accentuate the cross-curriculum approach essential for a Montessori Middle School.

-Logic and Philosophy both provide a historically proven method for problem solving and critical thinking.
+Logic and Philosophy both provide a historically proven method for problem-solving and critical thinking.
 Logic takes the adolescent outside of themselves, creating a framework that is more balanced and rational than the egocentric one that many adolescents are prone to utilize.
 Philosophy requires a deeply inquiring approach to understanding behaviors and actions.
 In tandem, these subjects better prepare an adolescent to think more clearly and precisely about various matters, whether it be possible peer pressures or correctly interpreting a test question.

 The study of Spanish language and Hispanic culture continues during the Middle School years under the direction of a native speaker.
 Students develop and explore Spanish language skills and oral proficiency around a variety of topics and themes where they learn Spanish vocabulary, phrases and grammar.
+As the students become familiar with the spoken word, they sometimes arrange to go to Spanish-speaking community establishments to further their understanding of the culture.

 The Adolescent Life curriculum includes the study of issues pertinent to the social, emotional and physical needs of early adolescents.
 Students learn about and discuss topics such as healthy relationships, friendships, communication, character, digital consciousness, adolescent development, stress management, self-esteem, drug education, and sexuality.